swiftomkar/swiftomkar.github.io/_publications/2017-home-automation-using-wifi-and-sensor-networks.md

 title: "Home Automation Using Wi-Fi and Sensor Networks"
 collection: publications
 permalink: /publication/2017-home-automation-using-wifi-and-sensor-networks
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is a part of an undergraduate Academic project on Internet of Things.'
 date: 2017-10-01
 venue: 'DJSCE Technofocus'
 paperurl: 'http://swiftomkar.github.io/files/HomeAutomation.pdf'